Jovan Vidović

-Jovan Vidović (born 6 January 1989) is a Slovenian footballer who plays as a defender for Slovan.
+Jovan Vidović (born 6 January 1989) is a Slovenian retired footballer who played as a defender.

 Club career

 Vidović started his football career at local club Šmartno, and later transferred to another Ljubljana-based club Slovan at the age of 13.

 In late November 2010 it was announced by Zlatko Zahovič, Maribor's director of football, that Maribor had acquired Vidović on a permanent move as a result of Siniša Anđelković transfer from Maribor to Palermo during the 2010–11 winter transfer window.
-Domžale president Stane Oražem has confirmed the deal on the same day.
-The transfer has been made official on 7 December 2010, when Maribor announced it on their official website.
-He signed a four-year contract with Maribor.
+The transfer has been made official on 7 December 2010 as Vidović signed a four-year contract with the club.

 In July 2013, Vidović joined Azerbaijan Premier League side Ravan Baku on a one-year contract with the option of another year.